bbatsov/batsov.com/_posts/2021-11-03-a-note-about-recruiters.md

 I don't know about you, but I never respond to such messages as they have absolutely no substance.
 At least they are a bit better than the messages from the recruitment agencies that only talk about their mysterious unnamed client looking to hire more programmers for some unclear purpose.

+Here's another bad pitch (and it's real):

+> We're looking for someone full-time.
+Rails dev. will be working on the product.
+>
+> Some benefits / what it's like working with us:
+>     -  This position includes learning a lot (product & tech-wise),
+>     -  1 month paid vacation,
+>     -  100% flex hours, 100% remote,
+>     -  0 Scrum, 0 standups, we only do 1 meeting per week,
+>     -  You'll get a lot of feedback about your creations (that's what programming really is -- it's not just writing black and white code!) from customers.

+What's do we see here?

+- Bad grammar.
+- 100% flex hours, 100% remote - hmm, I thought almost every company offered this right now.
+- The sales pitch takes a lame swipe at Scrum/Agile and the fact most companies are doing it well.
+- Generic mumbo-jumbo, and nothing specific about the role.
+Who would even think that a month of paid vacation is something special worth highlighting?
+Which job doesn't involve learning and getting feedback for your work?

 As Charlie Chaplin once said, you never get a second chance to make a first impression.
 If you don't manage to engage with your "lead" right away, you can forget about them.

 Crafting a good sales pitch involves the following: